Why ODAG? You've probably heard of Qlik Sense's ODAG (On Demand App Generation) but doRead More

 One of the biggest challenges for many companies when they are embarking on a big data analytics project is ensuring they have people with the right skills on board to make the initiative a success.

-Therefore, enterprises need to be innovative in order to find the right personnel.
-It was reported by Smart Data Collective that one company taking a different approach is US retail giant Walmart, which employed crowdsourcing to assist with this.
+Enterprises need to be innovative in order to find the right personnel.
+Back in 2015, Smart Data Collective reported that retail giant, Walmart, was taking a different approach to the skills gap – employing crowdsourcing to assist with big data analytics.

 “The Kaggle competition created a buzz about Walmart and our analytics organisation,” explained Mandar Thakur, senior recruiter for the retailer’s technology division.
 “People always knew that Walmart generates and has a lot of data, but the best part was that this let people see how we are using it strategically.”

-For example, Mr Thakur says one successful entry would not have normally been considered for interview based on his CV alone, as while he had a strong background in physics, he had no formal analytics experience.
+The contest allowed Walmart to recruit people based on their proven skills rather than their CV alone.
+For example, one successful entry would not have normally been considered for interview based on his CV.
+He had a strong background in physics but no formal analytics experience.